mariokorf/hands-on-workshops/angular_vf.md

 ##Editing Javascript
 1. login to your developer org, and navigate to:
-	- setup â†’ develop â†’ static resources
+	- **Setup | Develop | Static resources**
-2. Click on the "app" static resource
+2. Click on the **App** static resource
-3. Click "view file" to download the zip file to your computer.
+3. Click **View file** to download the zip file to your computer.
 4. Find where your computer has downloaded the file, and unzip it.

-This zip file contains all the javascript, css and image resources needed to bootstrap an AngularJs app in visualforce.
+This zip file contains all the JavaScript, CSS and image resources needed to bootstrap an AngularJs app in Visualforce.
 It is effectively a "seed" of a project.

 ##Creating the Visualforce page
-Our application's view templates will be visualforce pages, and we'll need to create a visualforce page to host our angular app.
+Our application's view templates will be Visualforce pages, and we'll need to create a Visualforce page to host our angular app.

 1. In your Developer org, open up the Dev console by navigating to:
-	- Name Menu â†’ Developer Console
+	- **Your Name | Developer Console**
 2. We'll be doing some of our work here in the developer console, so don't close this window.
-3. Use the file â†’ new menu and select "visualforce page"
+3. Use the **File | New** menu and select **Visualforce page**
 4. When prompted, provide the name "MasterApp" for the name.
 5. Alter the opening Apex:page tag to include the following attributes:
 	- ```showHeader="false"```